hellodiogenes/crafts_market_datamart/README.md

 2. Creating a script to generate an incremental data mart with customer data

-   The **SQL_craft_market_customers_datamart** script was written to extract data from all warehouse tables.
+   The **SQL_craft_market_customers_datamart** script was written to extract data from DWH layer.
 The data mart should be updated incrementally, meaning it only updates newly added or modified customer records since the last update.

-   Before creating the data mart, a new marts schema was created to store data marts in the new database layer.
+   Before creating the data mart, the `marts` schema was created to store future data marts.

 ## Technologies Used